 Naturally shocked and angered, the appellant counter-claimed for damages caused through the loss of earnings, damage to his health, lost opportunities through his efforts to make the site a success, breach of warranty through the misleading statements made in relation to sales turnover, negligent misrepresentation and the inducement to take employment where the outcome was never going to be the one presented during his interview.

-In the first instance the Court of the Queen’s Bench held that the cross-appellants comments were tantamount to opinions and not warranties, but that the claim for negligent misrepresentation was enforceable until the date of the revised employment contract in 1964, while in the Court of Appeal the appellant relied upon Hedley Byrne & Co Ltd v Heller & Partners Ltd, in which the House of Lords had held that:
+In the first instance, the Court of the Queen’s Bench held that the cross-appellants comments were tantamount to opinions and not warranties, but that the claim for negligent misrepresentation was enforceable until the date of the revised employment contract in 1964, while in the Court of Appeal, the appellant relied upon Hedley Byrne & Co Ltd v Heller & Partners Ltd; in which, the House of Lords held that: